snok/self-limiters/README.md

 Here, things are *even* simpler.
 The steps are:

-1. Run [schedule.lua](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/schedule.lua) to retrieve a wake-up time.
+1. Run [lua script](https://github.com/sondrelg/self-limiters/blob/main/src/token_bucket.rs#L69:L159) to retrieve a wake-up time.
 2. Sleep until then.

 We make 1 call instead of 3, and both of these are also non-blocking.